-Corrosion and its control:
+Unit III: Corrosion and its control

-Definition and its significance.
-Mechanism of chemical (dry) and electrochemical (wet) corrosion, galvanic corrosion, concentration type corrosion and pitting corrosion.
-Protection from corrosion- protective coatings-galvanization and tinning, cathodic protection, sacrificial anode and modifications in design.
+Definition and significance of corrosion, Mechanism of chemical (dry) and electrochemical (wet) corrosion, galvanic corrosion, concentration corrosion and pitting corrosion.
+Protection from corrosion; protective coatings-galvanization and tinning, cathodic protection, sacrificial anode and modifications in design.